velartrill/velartrill.github.io/orig/missing-in-action.md

 "It… it is.
 Could be worse, though," he adds darkly.

 "I'm so sorry."
 Livkir touches him gently on the shoulder.
 "You're such a kind, cute, thoughtful kind of guy.
-If you need help, you know, meeting people, I'm happy to help."
+If you need help, you know, meeting people, I'm happy to introduce you to some people."
 He squeezes Niltar tightly.
 "You know, after-- after we track Cas down and get her back."

 Shalcas blushes even deeper.
 "Th-tha-that's so kind of you, Livki--uh, Liv.
 Um.
 Is-- is there any way I can help?"